EffectOrientedProgramming/book/Chapters/04_Initialization.md

 ### Names

 An Effect is something that produces an action, so we name ZIOs with verbs.
-The ZLayer is the structure that provides an instance to your application.
+The `ZLayer` is the structure that provides an instance to your application.
 This instance is a thing.
-Thus, the net effect of the name of a ZLayer should be a noun.
+Thus, the net effect of the name of a `ZLayer` should be a noun.
-We say "net effect" here because, inside the companion object, we typically use an adjective for the method that produces the ZLayer.
+We say "net effect" here because, inside the companion object, we typically use an adjective for the method that produces the `ZLayer`.
 However, the name of the companion object *together* with the adjective still produces a noun.

 Here, `makeX` is a verb describing the act of creation: